Use auth0.com as OAuth 2.0 server

 Start RabbitMQ

-Run the following commands to run RabbitMQ:
+Run the following commands to start RabbitMQ:

 export MODE=auth0